eugenesvk/NeoVintageous/README.md

     + `MoveByWordEndsNoSep`,`MoveByWordEndsBackwardNoSep` command to move to word's end ignoring punctuation
       old: `wordA, wordB` would stop at `A` `,` `B`
       new: `wordA, wordB` would stop at `A`     `B`
-  - Requires Sublime Text 4050 13 November 2019 to use the newer Python version
+  - Requires Sublime Text 4081  7 August 2020 to use the newer Python version and some new ST's APIs

 ## Settings